Tor vs VPN – What’s the Difference? Which One Should you Choose?

 By Nick Anderson 5 minutes

-In our digital age, we are constantly being monitored by the state and ISPs.
+In the digital age, we are constantly being monitored by the state and ISPs.
 Protecting our online presence is now considered to be a prerequisite as it has become incredibly difficult to effectively protect our digital footprint.
 This is exactly why everyone is raging about Tor and VPN services, as they both provide similar functions.
-However, there are many significant differences between these two services.
-Read on to find out more.
+However, there are many significant differences in Tor vs Vpn.
+Read on to find out.

 What exactly is Tor?